bertiqwerty/exmex/Readme.md

 ![license](https://img.shields.io/crates/l/exmex.svg)
 # Exmex

-Exmex is a fast, simple, and **ex**tendable **m**athematical **ex**pression evaluator.
+Exmex is an extendable mathematical expression parser and evaluator.
+Easy to use and efficient evaluations are the main design goals.
 Exmex can parse mathematical expressions possibly containing variables and operators.
 On the one hand, it comes with a list of default operators for floating point values.
 For differentiable default operators, Exmex can compute partial derivatives.
 On the other hand, users can define their own operators and work with different data types such as float, integer, bool, or other types that implement `Clone`, `FromStr`, and `Debug`.

 Parts of Exmex' functionality are accessible from Python via [Mexpress](https://github.com/bertiqwerty/mexpress).